aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 weight: 20
 ---

-In the previous chapter, an IAM role was created for the Hub Cluster's Argo CD.
-In this chapter, another IAM role (spoke) will be created that can be assumed by the Hub Cluster's IAM role.
+In the previous chapter, we created an IAM role for the Hub Cluster's Argo CD.
+Now, we'll create another IAM role (spoke) that can be assumed by the Hub Cluster's IAM role.

 ![Hub Role](/static/images/hub-spoke-spoke-role.jpg)

 ### 1. Create Argo CD spoke-staging cluster with hub-cluster

 The Hub Cluster manages all cluster objects created in the Hub's Argo CD.
 The spoke-staging cluster should also be managed by the Hub's Argo CD.
-Use GitOps Bridge to create the spoke-staging cluster secret object in the hub cluster.
-The spoke Terraform can update the Hub because we configure the Kubernetes provider setting with `'kubernetes = kubernetes.hub'` to allows access.
+We'll use GitOps Bridge to create the spoke-staging cluster secret object in the hub cluster.
+The spoke Terraform can update the Hub because we configure the Kubernetes provider setting with `'kubernetes = kubernetes.hub'` to allow access.

-The spoke cluster does not need its own Argo CD installation since it depends on the Hub's Argo CD.
-You can prevent Argo CD installation on the spoke by setting the GitOps bridge configuration `'install = false'`.
+Since the spoke cluster depends on the Hub's Argo CD, it doesn't need its own Argo CD installation.
+We can prevent Argo CD installation on the spoke by setting the GitOps bridge configuration `'install = false'`.

 ```bash
 cat <<'EOF' >> ~/environment/spoke/main.tf